 Cybersecurity is a top priority for the pharma industry, and pharmaceutical companies must be vigilant about securing data.
 As a result, multiple regulations have been enacted to protect data and privacy in the industry.
 These regulations include HIPAA, 21 CFR Part 11, and the Drug Supply Chain Security Act.

-Multi-factor authentication helps prevent unauthorized access to data and account credentials by adding an extra layer of security.
+Multi-factor authentication helps to Protect your SaaS data from ransomware by adding an extra layer of security.
 This security feature has numerous benefits, but many users don’t use it.

 Multi-factor authentication is essential to protect the identities of users on corporate networks.
 Enforcing security policies ensures that a person is who he claims to be.
 Moreover, rising threats and the need to lower security costs make it essential for companies to implement multi-factor authentication.

 Need for a comprehensive architectural approach

 As the pharma industry continues to move towards cloud-based systems and remote working, the threat of cyberattacks increases.
 Pharma companies must take the appropriate steps to protect their data and applications.
 Cybersecurity challenges are not simple.
 To effectively manage these risks, companies must adopt an architectural approach that allows flexibility and automation.